Chemical Engineer Salary

 Popular Skills for Chemical Engineer

-Survey participants wield an impressively varied skill set on the job.
-Most notably, facility with Business Development, Advanced Process Control (APC), and Safety Compliance are correlated to pay that is significantly above average, leading to increases of 22 percent, 20 percent, and 17 percent, respectively.
-Skills that seem to negatively impact pay include Matlab, Problem Solving, and Microsoft Word.
-It is often found that people who know Chemical Process Engineering are also skilled in Microsoft Excel and Project Management.
+Chemical Engineers seem to exploit a large range of skills on the job.
+Most notably, facility with Business Development, Advanced Process Control (APC), and Safety Compliance are correlated to pay that is significantly above average, leading to increases of 22 percent, 20 percent, and 14 percent, respectively.
+Skills that pay less than market rate include Product Development, Matlab, and Problem Solving.
+Those educated in Chemical Process Engineering tend to be well versed in Microsoft Excel and Project Management.

 Pay by Experience Level for Chemical Engineer